-Business cases for hosting major sporting and cultural events, which often rely upon public funding, traditionally focused on economic consequences but neglected to consider that such events can also have adverse environmental impacts.
-An interdisciplinary team from Cardiff's Schools of Business (specifically the Welsh Economy Research Unit) and Geography and Planning analysed the environmental consequences of tourism consumption at major events.
-The research team's interdisciplinary focus allowed the integration of economic approaches in analysing event-related consumption spending with methods used in geography and environmental planning to assess the environmental consequences of this spending.
+Business cases for hosting major sporting and cultural events, which often rely upon public funding, traditionally focus on economic impacts.
+This neglects to consider that such events can also bring significant adverse environmental impacts.
+To address this, an interdisciplinary Cardiff team analysed the environmental consequences of tourism consumption at major events.